-Between 20 % and 60 % of the population of most countries are infected with the protozoan Toxoplasma gondii.
-Subjects with clinically asymptomatic life-long latent toxoplasmosis differ from those who are Toxoplasma free in several behavioral parameters.
+Between 20% and 60% of the population of most countries are infected with the protozoan Toxoplasma gondii.
+Subjects with clinically asymptomatic life-long latent toxoplasmosis differ from those who are Toxoplasma free in several behavioural parameters.
 Case-control studies cannot decide whether these differences already existed before infection or whether they were induced by the presence of Toxoplasma in the brain of infected hosts.
-Here we searched for such morphological differences between Toxoxoplasma-infected and Toxoplasma-free subjects that could be induced by the parasite (body weight, body height, body mass index, waist-hip ratio), or could rather correlate with their natural resistance to parasitic infection (fluctuating asymmetry, 2D:4D ratio).
-We found Toxoplasma-infected men to be taller and Toxoplasma-infected men and women to have lower 2D:4D ratios previously reported to be associated with higher prenatal testosterone levels.
-The 2D:4D ratio negatively correlated with the level of specific anti-Toxoplasma antibodies in Toxoplasma-free subjects may have existed before infection and could be caused by the lower natural resistance to Toxoplasma infected men to be taller set of the observed differences between infected and noninfected subjects may have existed before infection and could be caused by the lower natural resistance to Toxoplasma infection in subjects with higher prenatal testosterone levels.
+Here we searched for such morphological differences between Toxoplasma-infected and Toxoplasma-free subjects that could be induced by the parasite (body weight, body height, body mass index, waist-hip ratio), or could rather correlate with their natural resistance to parasitic infection (fluctuating asymmetry, 2D: 4D ratio).
+We found Toxoplasma-infected men to be taller and Toxoplasma-infected men and women to have lower 2D: 4D ratios previously reported to be associated with higher pre-natal testosterone levels.
+These results suggest that some of the observed differences between infected and non-infected subjects may have existed before infection and could be caused by the lower natural resistance to Toxoplasma infection in subjects with higher pre-natal testosterone levels.